pmeeny/CI-MS2-BicepMusicFanSite/README.md

 # Media
 - Wikipedia (https://wikepedia.com/)
-    - The text was used from Wikipedia
+    - The text on index and about was taken from the dj's Wikipedia page

  <br>